impactoss/impactoss.org/pages/get-involved.md

 ---

-## Contribute to open source project
+# Contribute to open source project

+## Development

 You can contribute by
 * developing new features independently on the user’s own code base and later integrating it with the core open source project in coordination with its maintainers, the IMPACT OSS Group, or